 Realistic goal: Knowledge and skill level equivalent to a bachelor’s degree in math from a good university.
 My undergraduate and graduate coursework in physics included around eight semesters of pure and (mostly) applied mathematics, so I’ve got a good start on this one, but (as noted in Math Learning Project) my knowledge base in rigorous mathematics is shaky, so there’s still a lot of work to do.

-Stretch goal: Be able to pass a math Ph.D. qualifying exam (a.k.a. “quals”) at a top university.
+Stretch goal: Be able to pass a math Ph.D. qualifying exam (a.k.a. “quals”) from a top university math department.
 This is a high bar to clear, but even if I decide not to take such an exam, it’s still a good direction to go.1

 Realistic goal: Be able to get a decent score on the AIME.
 I qualified for the AIME in high school, but had absolutely no idea what to do with it.
 It would be a matter of great personal satisfaction if I could do better the second time around.

 Stretch goal: Be able to get a decent score on the Putnam.
 I was friends with a couple of Putnam Fellows in college (meaning they were among the top five scorers in the nation3), so I know how high this bar is.
 Some years, the median score on the Putnam is zero, so even getting a nonzero score would be a significant accomplishment.